wildandhya/json-parser/README.md

 # JSON Parser

 A simple JSON parser written in Go.
-This project implements a lexer and parser algorithm for parsing JSON data.
+This project implements a lexer and parser for parsing JSON data.
 It reads a JSON file, parses it, and prints the JSON content as a string.

 ## Installation